project-oak/oak/docs/abi.md

 newly created Node, passing in an initial handle to the read half of a channel identified by `param[4]`.

+The name is a UTF-8 encoded string.
+It does not have to be unique and can be empty.
+It is used in logs and introspection to help with identifying nodes during debugging.

 The Node configuration is a serialized [`NodeConfiguration`](/oak_abi/proto/application.proto) protobuf message, and the label is a serialized [`Label`](/oak_abi/proto/label.proto) protobuf